startup-tips

 For example;- A bitcoin is technically inflationary as when the supply increases, it reaches the maximum supply of 21 million.
 Ethereum is also inflationary, and there are no limits to its supply.
 On the other hand, BNB is deflationary since the team behind it removes tokens from circulation and reduces the supply.

 The next element of tokenomics is managing a cryptocurrency supply during the transaction validation process.
-Many cryptocurrencies add new tokens to circulation where users who help validate transactions that rewards with tokens, including both incentivising chipping in and increasing the supply.
+Many cryptocurrencies add new tokens to circulation where users help validate transactions that reward with tokens, including both incentivizing chipping in and increasing the supply.

 Token utility:–